-4.2.2 Transportation Safety Management Working Group (T-SMWG)
+4.2.2 Joint Labor-Management Safety Committee (JLMSC)

-The Transportation SMWG is an interdepartmental level group of equal executive management and union representation whose meetings are scheduled and facilitated by a Director (or equivalent) within Safety.
-Additional non-voting members may be appointed to the T-SMWG to lend professional expertise.
+The Transportation JLMSC is an interdepartmental level group of equal executive management and union representation whose meetings are scheduled and facilitated by a Director (or equivalent) within Safety.
+Additional non-voting members may be appointed to the JLMSC to lend professional expertise.
 They meet to discuss cross-departmental safety issues and to review findings, recommendations, and trends escalated from mode- and department-specific DAGs.
-The MBTA may have other SMWGs, however the T-SMWG is dedicated to the objectives outlined in this section.

-The primary mission of the T-SMWG is to reinforce safety as a core value at the executive management level and demonstrate a commitment to SMS principles by: convening meetings to review and discuss issues related to the safety of operating vehicles and related facilities (e.g., NTSB recommendations; hazards); evaluating safety performance against stated objectives; making data-driven decisions and recommendations; ensuring implementation of the MBTA Transit Safety Plan; maintaining an action item matrix; recording meeting minutes; conducting reviews and safety assessments; developing solutions; and making recommendations to the SMRC.
+The primary mission of the JLMSC is to reinforce safety as a core value at the executive management level and demonstrate a commitment to SMS principles by: convening meetings to review and discuss issues related to the safety of operating vehicles and related facilities (e.g., NTSB recommendations; hazards); evaluating safety performance against stated objectives; making data-driven decisions and recommendations; ensuring implementation of the MBTA Transit Safety Plan; maintaining an action item matrix; recording meeting minutes; conducting reviews and safety assessments; developing solutions; and making recommendations to the SMRC.

-The T-SMWG fulfills the role of the safety committee defined by the Bipartisan Infrastructure Law.
-As such, the T-SMWG establishes MBTA's performance targets using the 3-year rolling average of the data submitted to the National Transit Database.
+The JLMSC fulfills the role of the safety committee defined by the Bipartisan Infrastructure Law.
+As such, the JLMSC establishes MBTA's performance targets using the 3-year rolling average of the data submitted to the National Transit Database.
 It is responsible for identifying and analyzing the effectiveness of risk-based mitigations or strategies to reduce consequences identified in MBTA's SRM process and recommending solutions to improve their effectiveness.
-The T-SWMG must reviews and approves the Transit Safety Plan annually (and after any updates), prior to approval by the MBTA Board of Directors.
+The JLMSC must review and approve the Transit Safety Plan annually (and after any updates), prior to approval by the MBTA Board of Directors.